Skip to content

 Schema Generation Dialog

 The frontend provides an AI-powered schema generator that creates JSON schemas from natural language descriptions.
-Simply describe what you want to extract, and Elluminate will generate an appropriate schema.
+Simply describe what you want to extract, and elluminate will generate an appropriate schema.

 Evaluating Structured Outputs